The Pros & Cons of Tinting Your Home’s Windows

 Lower Summer Temperatures

-Another main benefit of tinted windows is that they can help keep your home cool during the summer months.
-They reflect quite a bit of light and in doing so, the sun’s rays are kept from increasing your home’s temperature.
-Not only can this make your home much more comfortable during the summer, but it can also work wonders for reducing your air conditioning bills.
+Another main benefit of house window tinting is that it can help keep your home cool during the summer.
+Tinting reflects quite a bit of light, keeping the sun’s rays from increasing your home’s temperature.

 Fewer UV Rays